zulip/zulip-terminal/README.md

 site=https://realm.zulipchat.com

 [zterm]
-# Alternative themes are gruvbox, light and blue
+# Alternative themes are listed in the FAQ
-theme=default
+theme=zt_dark
 # Autohide defaults to 'no_autohide', but can be set to 'autohide' to hide the left & right panels except when focused.
 autohide=autohide
 # Footlinks default to 'enabled', but can be set to 'disabled' to hide footlinks.